Hollywood's Digital Domain reaches funding agreement with lenders

-Bankrupt Hollywood special-effects company Digital Domain Media Group Inc said its lenders have agreed to provide about $11.8 million of debtor-in-possession financing, which would help the company continue operating while it reorganizes.
+Sept 13 Bankrupt Hollywood special-effects company Digital Domain Media Group Inc said its lenders have agreed to provide about $11.8 million of debtor-in-possession financing, which would help the company continue operating while it reorganises.

 A bankruptcy judge approved a snap auction of the company on Wednesday, but said he may reconsider what he called an "unprecedented" schedule setting up next week's sale.